ReactiveCocoa/ReactiveCocoa/Documentation/BasicOperators.md

 ### Merging

-The `.Merge` strategy works by immediately forwarding every events of the inner `SignalProducer`s to the outer `SignalProducer`.
+The `.Merge` strategy immediately forwards every value of the inner `SignalProducer`s to the outer `SignalProducer`.
+Any error sent on the outer producer or any inner producer is immediately sent on the flattened producer and terminates it.

 ```Swift
 let (numbersSignal, numbersSink) = SignalProducer<AnyObject, NoError>.buffer(5)